Photographing The Bugle of the Red Deer Stags During the Fall Rut in France - September 2019

 We are familiar with the area where we will take you.
 The sites we have chosen are gorgeous.
 The wildlife is fabulous and the landscapes are unique.
 It will be a delight for anyone who loves nature's beauties.

-Sharing our passion for the beauties of nature
+Sharing Our Passion for the Wonders of Nature

 Our goal is to help you to focus your attention on the beauties of nature.
 We will teach you how to create beautiful wildlife photographs and avoid asking you unnecessary questions.